Bader Jamous: Career

-On February 12, 2025, after the fall of the Assad regime, Jamous met in Damas new Syrian president Ahmed al-Sharaa, together with Hadi al-Bahra, president of the Syrian National Coalition.
-It was agreed that the Negotiation Commission and the National Coalition would both dissolve within the new Syrian authorities.
+On 12 February 2025, following the fall of the Assad regime, Jamous and Hadi al-Bahra, president of the Syrian National Coalition, met in Damascus with Syria's transitional president, Ahmed al-Sharaa.
+Following the meeting, the parties announced that the Syrian Negotiation Commission and the Syrian National Coalition would be dissolved and integrated into the institutions of the new Syrian state.